Does Anthem Insurance Cover Therapy and Addiction Treatment?

-As a result of the legislation passed in 2010 under the Patient Protection and Affordable Care Act (Obamacare), insurance carriers are required to provide what is defined as “essential health benefits” to their clients.
+As a result of the legislation passed in 2010 under the Patient Protection and Affordable Care Act (Obamacare), health insurance carriers are required to provide what is defined as “essential health benefits” to their clients.
 This is formally defined as basic benefits and services that include mental health treatment and behavioral health treatment.
 Treatment for substance use disorders (the diagnostic term associated with substance abuse and addiction) falls under the category of mental health treatment, and interventions like psychotherapy fall under the category of behavioral health treatment.

-In addition, previous legislation has dictated that insurance providers must provide the same level of behavioral healthcare treatments as they do for primary services.
+In addition, previous legislation has dictated that insurance providers must provide the same level of behavioral health care treatments as they do for primary services.
 Therefore, insurance companies must provide some type of coverage for issues associated with substance abuse.
 The exact type of coverage that is provided by these companies will vary from company to company and according to the different types of insurance plans these companies provide.

 Anthem, Inc. is a health insurance company that was founded in the 1940s and previously was known as Wellpoint, Inc. It remains one of the largest profit-oriented managed healthcare companies in the United States and primarily offers Blue Cross and Blue Shield policies.

 Anthem, Inc. provides services for the treatment of substance use disorders as part of its behavioral healthcare plan.
-Coverage for substance use disorder treatment is provided in all 50 states.
+Insurance coverage for substance use disorder treatment is provided in all 50 states.
 Depending on the plan, Anthem offers coverage for both inpatient substance use disorder treatment and outpatient substance use disorder treatment.
 Anthem is the primary provider for Blue Cross Blue Shield services in:

 - New Hampshire